Sellf/docs/source/includes/_deals.md

 <aside class="warning">
 <!-- When you want to update the tags of a deal be aware to include any existing tag, otherwise they will be fully replaced by the tags specified in the update request.
 This behaviour will be applied to all fields that can accept multiple values, custom fields included. -->
 When you want to update the tags of a deal be aware to include any existing tag, otherwise they will be fully replaced by the tags specified in the update request.
-In fact, the <em>tag</em> attributes acts like the <em>rtags</em> (phantom) attribute, which replace any existing tag associated with the deal.
+In fact, the <em>tag</em> attributes acts like the <em>rtags</em> (phantom) attribute, which replace any existing tag associated with the deal.<br>
+If you want to explicitly add tags to a deal instead of replacing the existing ones, use the <em>atags</em> (phantom) attribute instead of the <em>tags</em> one.
 </aside>